vekatze/neut/book/src/basics-of-modules.md

 #    └── module.ens
 ```

-Incidentally, compiled objects, caches, etc. are stored in the module's `.build/`.

 ### Main Module and Library Module

 When running compilation, every module is marked as "main" or "library".
 The main module is the module in which `neut build` is executed.
 Library modules are all the other modules that are necessary for compilation.
 This distinction will be useful when considering name resolution, as you'll see in the next section.